Irrawaddy Dolphin

 Fun Facts for Kids

-• During the night and in areas with low visibility, the Irrawaddy dolphins use echolocation to orientate in the river and to detect prey.
+• During the night and in areas with low visibility, Irrawaddy dolphins use echolocation to orientate in the river and to detect prey.

 • This dolphin is named after the river it’s endemic to, the Irrawaddy River.